terriblemoment0836x/ip_locator/README.md

 Web app that fetchs information such as (isp, location) about an ip address (a [frontendmentor](www.frontendmentor.io) challenge).

-### Note: no API key is given, so a fake response object is provided, see below on how to run the app on your mechine with your api key.

 ## Running it:
 ```bash
  git clone https://github.com/terriblemoment0836x/ip_locator.git